Auto Union racing cars: Type C pedal car

 In 2007, Audi announced the sale of 999 1:2 scale Auto Union Type C pedal cars.
 The car was designed at Munich design studio.
 It features hydraulic dual-disc brake and its speed is controlled by the 7-speed hub gear with back-pedalling brake function.
 The car was made from aluminium space frame and the aluminium body panels.
 The seats, framing and steering wheel have been upholstered in leather by a bag-maker, as in the Audi TT, while the spoke wheels were custom-made.
 The steering wheel can be removed to make getting in and out easier, as in the original.
 The prototype of the pedal car was unveiled at the Paris Motor Show in autumn 2006.

 Auto Union Type C e-tron study (2011)

 It is a version of 1:2 scale Auto Union Type C made of aluminum and carbon-look material, based on the Type C pedal car.
 It included rear wheel drive electric motor rated 1.5 PS and 40 Nm (maximum 60 Nm), a lithium-ion battery, a reverse gear.
 The vehicle has range of around 25 km, with top speed of 30 kph.
 The battery can be charged at a standard 230 volt household socket.

 The vehicle was unveiled in 62nd International Toy Fair in Nuremberg.

+Auto Union Type 52

+Audi commissioned the historic racing restoration company Crosthwaite & Gardiner to rebuild Ferdinand Porsche Design studio's 1934 design with the working title «Schnellsportwagen», which had never previously been produced.
+It was later to be known as Auto Union Type 52, and was intended to be a street legal racing car, usable both to the grocery store and to the tracks.
+It is fitted with a V16 engine performing 200 hp, presumably making it able to pass 200 km/h.
+They built the car based on old documents and sketches from the old archives of Audi and Porsche, and the brand new 1934-model was premiered at the Goodwood Festival of Speed in 2024, driven by Le Mans record winner Tom Kristensen and racing legend Hans-Joachim “Strietzel” Stuck.